JoelSjogren/JoelSjogren.github.io/duplication/readme.md

 ![color coded](212-colorcoded.png)

-You may for instance imagine that the "red pair of pants" represents composition or the formation of pairs of data, while the "blue pair of pants" represents the duplication of such a pair.
+You may for instance imagine that the "red pair of pants" represents composition or the formation of a pair of data from its components, while the "blue pair of pants" represents the duplication of such a pair.